kjyotishman48/Journal-App/README.md

 ### Known Bugs

-- If the journal duration spans between multiple days it will show show the start time and end time of different dates.
+- If the journal duration cannot spans between multiple days, it will show show the start time and end time for the same date only.
 - End time can be before start time.